 CILT(UK) Level 6 Advanced Diploma in Logistics and Transport (QCF)

-This vocational qualification is designed to develop students with the knowledge and skills required to attain a higher management role in the Logistics and Supply Chain Management sector.
+This vocational qualification is designed to develop students with the knowledge and skills required to attain a higher management role in the logistics industries.

 S96 (2016 Entry)

 The course comprises 5 taught modules each of which attract 4 days of teaching (ie 10 x weekends).

 The course starts with a compulsory residential long weekend in Swansea (Friday to Sunday).
 Friday is Induction Day to complete enrolment, collect student ID cards, library briefing and other administrative matters such as how to logon to the student email account and what software and student support is available.
 Saturday and Sunday are the first part of the Research Methods module.
 Unfortunately no university accommodation is available during this weekend and attendees will have to make their own arrangements.

 For the other 9 taught weekends, students have the option of: